Hugh McDermott (politician): Controversy

 Staff working within McDermott's electorate office were, in November 2015, found by the Labor Party's internal review tribunal to have engaged in "serious misconduct" by stacking branches with false members in the catchment area of McDermott's state electorate.
-In his inaugural speech to NSW Parliament, McDermott (who had represented his staffer at both ALP hearings) praised the "tireless" efforts of his "truly loyal friend and comrade".

 In June 2016, McDermott was accused by Liberal Minister David Elliott of fabricating aspects of his military service and misleading the Parliament about his level of promotion within the Army Reserves.
 In addition to this, he was photographed wearing a medal that was never issued during his time of service, and claimed it as his own.
-He would later apologise for the misuse of the medal, but would not clarify from where he obtained it.
+He would later apologise for the misuse of the medal, but would not clarify from where he got it.

-In early 2017, McDermott was accused by his party colleagues of betraying the values of the Labor Party by inviting former Labor leader Mark Latham – who has not been a member of the party for a number of years and has been highly critical of modern Labor policies and values – to participate as a featured guest at a fundraising dinner for McDermott's re-election.
-The invitation to Mr Latham was only withdrawn by McDermott after negative coverage of the event was published in news media.

 In March 2018, media outlets reported that McDermott has dismissed three employees in late November and that one former employee had since made allegations of sexual and verbal harassment.
 Nicole Scott filled a complaint with the Public Service Association of NSW and alleged that McDermott had "pressed his groin against her back and brushed past her breast" on several occasions.
 Regarding the level of staff dismissal, the NSW Public Service Association General Secretary that it was unusual for that many people to be dismissed from an MP's office and the matter was subsequently raised with the NSW ALP.
 In relation to the sexual harassment claim, an investigation was carried out by Barrister John Whelan and instituted by NSW Labor who found that there were no substance to the allegations made.
 McDermott addressed the allegations in a Private Members' Statement to the NSW Parliament on 15 May 2018, and at various times on social media.

-In 2020 McDermott was criticised by Sri Lanka after he attended Black Tiger Day commemoration by supporters of the LTTE to honour the LTTE's first suicide bomber Vallipuram Vasanthan alias Capt.
+In 2020, McDermott was criticised by Sri Lanka after he attended Black Tiger Day commemoration by supporters of the LTTE to honour the LTTE's first suicide bomber Vallipuram Vasanthan alias Capt.
 Miller.